-1.3.1 Explosion hazardous area (optional)
+1.3.1 Hazardous area (optional)

-Devices for use in hazardous areas are additionally identified on the nameplate ( $\rightarrow$ see Page 6).
-If the device is to be installed in an explosion hazardous area, then the specifications in the certificate as well as all national and local regulations must be observed.
-A separate Ex documentation is enclosed with the device and is an integral part of this documentation.
-The installation regulations, connection values and Safety Instructions listed in this document must be observed.
-The documentation number of the related Safety Instructions (XAs) is also indicated on the nameplate.
+Devices for use in hazardous areas bear an additional marking on the nameplate ($\rightarrow \blacksquare 6$).
+If using the measuring system in hazardous areas, the appropriate national standards and regulations must be observed.
+The device is accompanied by separate Ex documentation, which is an integral part of this documentation.
+The installation regulations, connection values and safety instructions listed in this document must be observed.
+The documentation number of the related Safety Instructions (XA) is also indicated on the nameplate.